nutirition-positions/nutrition-positions.github.io/index.md

 ## Overview

-Nutrition Positions is a web application that provides pages to view and rate the restaurants and places on UH Manoa campus food can be acquired.
-It illustrates various technologies useful to ICS software engineering students, including:
+Nutrition Positions is a web application that provides pages to view and rate the restaurants and places on UH Manoa campus where food can be acquired.
+It illustrates various technologies including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

-It also provides code that implements a variety of useful design concepts, including:

-* Three primary collections (Profiles, Projects, Interests) as well as three "join" Collections (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
-* Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six collections in various ways.
-* Initialization code to define default Profiles, Interests, and Projects and relations between them.
-* A simple Filter page to illustrate how to perform simple queries on the database and display the results.
-* Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
-* Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.
-* Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
-* Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).

 ## User Guide